Best DIY ways to Remove Glued Wood Flooring (Hardwood or Engineered) and 5 Ways to Remove Flooring Adhesive on Concrete.

 Those machines can also be quite big and heavy.
 So, plan on how you will get it home and lift it in and out of your car.

-I removed all the flooring in my one room in less than 2 hours, so that was actually faster than it would have been to drive to get the rental, go back home, do the removal, drive the rental back, and return home.
+So that was actually faster than it would have been to drive to get the rental, go back home, do the removal, drive the rental back, and return home.

 Also, it would have been a massive pain lifting that machine in and out of my car. 🙂